DeTa47/todoapp/README.md

 # To Do app

-A simple web application created using React.js to help your note down your daily tasks.
+A simple web application created using React.js to help you note down your daily tasks.